 - 1. Managing the balance (Companion App) - 2.
 Handling one or several accounts (Companion App) - 3.
 Supporting one or several crypto assets: Bitcoin, Bitcoin Cash, Bitcoin Gold, Ethereum, Ethereum Classic...
-(Companion App & Ledger Nano S) - 4.
-Processing transactions: receive & perform payments (Companion App & Ledger Nano S)
+(Companion App & Ledger Nano X) - 4.
+Processing transactions: receive & perform payments (Companion App & Ledger Nano X)

-If you remove one of these elements, no transaction can be processed.
+If one of these elements is removed, no transaction can be processed.
 The Host performs no security operations.
-All sensitive operations (for instance signing a transaction, confirming the amount of the transaction, confirming the recipient's address) are directly performed with the Ledger Nano S based on the Secure Element technology.
-The security model designed by Ledger relies on the Ledger Nano S including not only a certified secure IC [ST31H320CCCertificate] but also a secure software developed by Ledger.
+All sensitive operations (for instance signing a transaction, confirming the amount of the transaction, confirming the recipient's address) are directly performed with the Ledger Nano X based on the Secure Element technology.
+The security model designed by Ledger relies on the Ledger Nano X including not only a certified secure IC [ST33J2M0CCCertificate] but also a secure software developed by Ledger.